GrahamDumpleton/wsgiorg/applications.rst

     Python weblog software built from reusable components.
-It offers many of the usual features of weblog engines, but its basic opration and plug-in model is based on WSGI.
+It offers many of the usual features of weblog engines, but its basic operation and plug-in model is based on WSGI.
 Many existing WSGI components can be plugged directly into Bright Content in order to enhance its functionality.
 Bright Content also has a set of specialized components for common weblog needs.